polapolaczek/typescript-learning-todo-app/README.md

 ## TypeScript Learning - Todo App

-_Created for the purposes of learning Typescript._
+_Created for the purposes of learning Typescript.
+See the [live demo](http://polapolaczek.github.io/typescript-learning-todo-app)_

 ---